DPdotexe/HarvestHub/README.md

-# HarvestHub - Plant-Based Food Group Buying Management Platform
+# HarvestHub - Plant-Based Food Group

 HarvestHub is a REST API built with Node.js and MySQL to support the operations of "Planty of Food" (POF), a company aiming to make plant-based food more accessible through group buying.